thingsboard/thingsboard.github.io/case-studies/index.md

 ---
 layout: case-studies
-title: Case studies
+title: IoT Case Studies | How Businesses Succeed with ThingsBoard
 notitle: "true"
-description: Learn how ThingsBoard helps clients build and improve their businesses.
+customTitle: "true"
+description: Discover how companies in retail, energy, logistics, and more drive digital transformation with ThingsBoard's IoT platform to boost efficiency, growth, and innovation.
 ---

 <div class="case-studies-wrapper">